rebus-ink/ink-API/activityDoc.md

 Possible errors:

 * 400: 'create stack error: {message}' - generic error that occured on createTag.
 Refer to message for more details.
+* 400: 'duplicate error: stack {message}' - generic error that occurs on createTag when you try to create a stack that already exists.
 * 400 'create activity error: {message}' - generic error that occured on createActivity.
 Refer to message for more details.

 ### Assign a Tag to a Publication